anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 Method #2

- * Within your plugins page, search for "hosted content importer" and install.
+ * Within your Admin > Plugins > Add New page, search for "hosted content importer" and install it.

 == Frequently Asked Questions ==